October 25, 2022 | Amanda Khatri

 AI is defined as the simulation of human intelligence processes by machines, especially computer systems.
 In other words, any manual tasks a human can do can also be completed by a machine.

 On 1 October, Tesla’s co-founder and leader, Elon Musk showed the world its humanoid robot, Optimus, at a Silicon Valley event where it waved to the audience and performed a hands-in-the-air dance.
 Although it’s still in its early stages of development, the robot was created to help with basic tasks such as watering plants, carrying boxes and moving objects.
-AI is truly limitless and will only expand further as we realize the potential that it brings.
+AI is truly limitless and will only expand further as we realise the potential that it brings.

 TechJury recently reported some interesting statistics for AI: